-LEARNING never ends.
-Continuing education is one of the most important needs of our day, with the most far-reaching consequences.
+OW THAT universities and schools have reached the close of another year, it is a good time to point out that learning never ends.
+Continuing education is one of the most important needs of our day, with the most far reaching consequences.